driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 date:	05/06/2025 00:00:00+0000
 ---

-One of the things we quickly find out when using Kubernetes is that it's hard to know what is going on.
-In many cases, we implement monitoring and alerting after we've dealt with problems, but there is a better way.
+One of the things we quickly find out when using Kubernetes is that it's hard to know what is going on in our cluster.
+In most cases, we implement monitoring and alerting after we've dealt with problems, but there is a better way.

 We don't need to wait for the explosions, we can re-use the community's knowledge and implement observability from the beginning.

 ## What are Mixins?

-The concept of a mixin comes from object-oriented programming, where a mixin is a class that provides methods that can be used to extend the capability of other objects without being inherited.
+The concept of a mixin comes from object-oriented programming, where a mixin is a class that provides methods that can be used to extend the capabilities of other objects without being inherited.

-In the context of observability, it's a set of reusable configurable components that we can use to implement monitoring and alerting.
-Allowing to share knowledge and best practices.
+In observability, it's a set of reusable, configurable components that we can use to extend our monitoring and alerting configuration without needing to change our infrastructure setup.

+They effectively enable the sharing of knowledge and best practices.

 ### Why do we need Mixins?

-It would be great if we could all agree on metrics and labels, so we could just import dashboards and alerts.
+It would be great if we could all agree on metrics and labels, and be able to import dashboards and alerts.
 But that's far from reality.

 Because of different tools, configurations, environments, historical reasons, etc. we need a way to adapt the monitoring setup to our environment.

 For example: what name do you use for the label to identify pods?
 Is it `pod`, `pod_name`, `kubernetes_pod` or something else?
 What about the namespace?
 Do you use `namespace`, `k8s_namespace`, `kubernetes_namespace`?
 What about nodes? `node`, `instance_name`, `instance`?

 Do you have multiple clusters?
 Multiple scraping jobs?
-Are you using Prometheus, Prometheus operator, Alloy, Cortex?
+Are you using Prometheus, Prometheus operator, Alloy, or Cortex?

 As you can see the possibilities are combinatorial.
 Mixins can adapt to our configuration.

 ### Libsonnet, Jsonnet and Jsonnet-bundler

-Mixins for observability are typically written in [Jsonnet](https://jsonnet.org/), a data templating language that makes it easy to generate JSON or YAML.
+Mixins for observability are typically written in [Jsonnet](https://jsonnet.org/), a data-templating language that generates JSON or YAML.

 **Libsonnet** is just a `.libsonnet` file extension, indicating a Jsonnet library that can be imported and reused.

-**[jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler)** (`jb`) is a package manager for Jsonnet, can fetch and manage mixin dependencies.
+**Jsonnet-bundler** (`jb`) is a package manager for Jsonnet, it can fetch and manage mixin dependencies.

-This approach allows you to keep your monitoring configuration as code, version it, and easily adopt community best practices into your environment.
+This approach allows you to keep your monitoring configuration as code, version it, and adopt community best practices into your environment.

-That's useful in 2 ways, first by providing some kind of templating for json or YAML, and second by allowing to import libraries that can be reused across different mixins.
+That's useful in 2 ways, first by providing templating for JSON or YAML, and second by allowing to import libraries that can be reused across different mixins.

-We can see this in action with the grafana dashboards, the first line imports the grafonnet grafana library:
+We can see this in action with the Grafana dashboards, the first line imports the grafonnet Grafana library, which provides functions to define dashboards and panels:

 ```libsonnet
 local g = import 'github.com/grafana/grafonnet/gen/grafonnet-latest/main.libsonnet';